tonethar/IGME-430-Spring-2021/core-skills/1-client-tools-and-http-protocol.md

 5) List the 4 HTTP *request methods* we talked about above

-6) What are the 4 things we get back in an HTTP *response message*
+6) List the 4 things we get back in an HTTP *response message*

-7) The *status line* of an HTTP response message includes a *status code* and a *reason phrase* - give 3 examples of each
+7) The first of these is the *status line* of an HTTP response message - which includes a *status code* and a *reason phrase* - give 3 examples of each

+8) The second of these are the *response header fields* of an HTTP response message - give 3 examples of these

 <hr>